 Flash Gordon - The comic

-Original title: Flash Gordon Characters: Flash Gordon, Dale Arden, Doctor Zarro, Tun, Prince Barin, Roga, Vultano, Kan, Rot, Ondina, Ming the Ruthless, Auran, Kang, Zin, Kala, Vultano Author: Alex Raymond | Publishers:
+Flash Gordon, Dale Arden, Doctor Zarro, Tun, Prince Barin, Roga, Vultano, Kan, Rot, Ondina, Ming the Ruthless, Auran, Kang, Zin, Kala, Vultano

-King Features Syndicate Country: United States Year: January 7, 1934 Gender: Comic Science Fiction / Adventure Recommended age: Children from 6 to 12 years old |
+Recommended age: Children from 6 to 12 years old

 Flash Gordon it made its first appearance in January 1934, in the "New York American Journal".
 This character has marked the history of comics, thanks to the beautiful stories and extraordinary drawings of Alex Raymond.
 The adventures of Flash Gordon arrived in Italy in October 1934 and were published in the books of the "Adventurous".
 Thanks to Flash Gordon the boys of those years began to know and love the science fiction genre, which saw the stories set in unknown worlds populated by fantastic creatures.
 The story of Flash Gordon begins when a meteor hits the plane on which Flash Gordon and his partner Dale Arden were traveling.
 The two are saved on a remote island in the ocean.
 Here they meet a great scientist, Professor Zarkov (who in Italy was renamed Doctor Zarro) who informs Flash Gordon and Dale that another gigantic meteorite detached from the planet Mongo is about to hit the earth.
 Flash Gordon, Dale Arden and their scientist friend in order to avert the catastrophe, set off for the planet Mongo.